pavanreddy-katta/NLP-project/README.md

 Running:
-To run the model on Amazon-2048 dataset run the Notebook file A2048_Multi-roberta.ipynb To run the model on Amazon-512 dataset run the Notebook file A2048_Multi-roberta.ipynb
+To run the model on the Amazon-2048 dataset run the Notebook file A2048_Multi-roberta.ipynb To run the model on the Amazon-512 dataset run the Notebook file A2048_Multi-roberta.ipynb
 Note: Change the path of the datasets accordingly

-File structure:
+.
-├── A2048.ipynb                    --contains Robustness code for English language on A2048 dataset ├── A2048_Multi-roberta.ipynb      --contains Multilingualty code for all language on A2048 dataset ├── A2048_Multi.ipynb
+├── A2048.ipynb                    --contains Robustness code for the English language on the A2048 dataset ├── A2048_Multi-roberta.ipynb      ---contains Multilingualty code for all language on A2048 dataset ├── A512.ipynb                     --contains Robustness code for the English language on the A512 dataset ├── datasets
-├── A512.ipynb                      --contains Robustness code for English language on A512 dataset ├── graphModels.py                  -- graph model classes.
+├── graphModels.py                 --graph model classes.
-├── graphModels_utils.py            -- helper functions for graph model classes.
+├── graphModels_utils.py           --helper functions for graph model classes.
-├── inference_robustness.ipynb      --contains code for robustness on testset ├── inference_robustness_512.ipynb  --contains code for robustness on 512 testset ├── quick_requirements.txt
+├── inference_robustness.ipynb     --contains code for robustness on test set ├── inference_robustness_512.ipynb --contains code for robustness on amazon 512 test set ├── quick_requirements.txt
 ├── statistical_analysis.ipynb
 └── translate.ipynb

 Citation:
 @inproceedings{li2023hipool,